The sheaves--spectrum adjunction: Introduction

 The relation between \cref{main_sp,main} is diagrammatically summarized as

-The point here is that unlike in the stable situation, we need to talk about idempotent coalgebras instead of idempotent algebras.
-This only makes a difference in the unstable setting.
+The key difference from the stable case is that we must work with idempotent coalgebras, not algebras.

-\begin{remark} There is a known attempt to get a locale (or locale-like structure) from a symmetric monoidal category of unstable nature.
-For example, Enrique~Moliner--Heunen--Tull~\cite{EnriqueMolinerHeunenTull20} considered coidempotent objects whose structure morphism is a monomorphism.
-However, if we apply this concept in the stable situation, it unfortunately gives a poor theory since the only monomorphisms in a stable \(\infty\)-category are equivalences. \end{remark}
+\begin{remark} There is a known attempt to obtain a locale (or locale-like structure) from a symmetric monoidal category of unstable nature.
+For example, Enrique~Moliner–Heunen–Tull~\cite{EnriqueMolinerHeunenTull20} considered coidempotent objects whose structure morphism is a monomorphism.
+However, in the stable case, this approach collapses, since every monomorphisms in a stable \(\infty\)-category is an equivalence. \end{remark}